End of Skype for Business: 5 steps for a seamless transition to Teams

 You don’t have to go it alone

-SHI’s Microsoft Teams Adoption and Deployment Services integrate best practices for deployment, governance, and user adoption to ensure your rollout is optimized and secure for a modern collaboration experience.
+SHI’s Microsoft Teams Deployment, Training and Adoption Services integrate best practices for deployment, governance, and user adoption to ensure your rollout is optimized and secure for a modern collaboration experience.

 If you have questions about moving to Teams or want to understand more about how SHI can help, contact your Account Executive.